UC Irvine Anteaters: Individual

 UC Irvine had 3 Anteaters win NCAA individual championships at the Division I level.

 At the NCAA Division II level, UC Irvine garnered 61 individual championships.

 Facilities

 The UCI basketball and volleyball teams compete at the Bren Events Center as the main venue.
 They train and compete at the nearby Crawford Hall as the secondary location.
 The baseball team plays in Anteater Ballpark, which is located behind the Mesa Parking Structure.
 Anteater Stadium itself is part of UCI's Crawford Athletics Complex, which houses the track and swimming facilities.

 Rivalries

-Since 2006, the UC Irvine Anteaters have participated in the annual "Black and Blue Rivalry Series" with Long Beach State Beach.
+Since 2006, the UC Irvine Anteaters have participated in the annual "Black and Blue Rivalry Series" with Long Beach State.
 In this challenge, each school earns points for its collective conference championships and head-to-head victories against each other (across all NCAA sports in which both schools participate).
 The totals are added up at the end of the season and a winner is declared.